Writing your application

 Once you have found a position you wish to apply for, you need to make sure your application does you justice and provides you with the best possible chance of getting an interview.

+- It is vital that you carefully read the job description and person specification, as your answers may be scored against the requirements listed here.
 For example: If the person specification lists 'insight into needs of patients and colleagues' as an essential criteria, use your written application to demonstrate how you have done this in a previous role, personal life or whilst studying.
-This can be an example of how you anticipated the needs or understand the routine of others, and how you responded to this.

 - Take your time over your application and make sure your answers demonstrate your skills and experience, as well as your values.